top of page

 9. AOEC and its excellent facilities have been used as a centre for resilience during Covid and in the past during island emergencies.
 It is ideally suited and placed to be a headquarters for coordinating and planning action during times of trouble.

 10. AOEC is well-managed and is a leader in good practice and excellence in the field of Outdoor Education.
-Its staff are well trained, and qualified with years of experience they offer the best and safest possible experience to able and disabled individuals.
+Its staff are well trained, and qualified with years of experience they offer the best and safest possible experience to all age groups and abilities

 11. No matter the children's background all children in North Ayrshire can experience Outdoor Education on Arran.
 In comparison to other local authority schools, all North Ayrshire schools only pay half the fees per pupil.
-The other half is often paid for by central government PEF funding, parents or by North Ayrshire taxpayers via NAC.
+The other half is paid for either by the users(parents) or by other funding steams access able the schools and other groups such as central government PEF funding, North Ayrshire taxpayers via NAC locality funding as well as various other funding options.
 This far-reaching political choice by North Ayrshire Councillors allows schools no matter what district within NAC, & no matter the child's background the opportunity to experience Outdoor Education in a residential setting

 • Facebook